sharebravery/base-dex-app/docs/security.md

 - `LocalAuthBiometricGate` uses `biometricOnly: false` and `persistAcrossBackgrounding: true`.
 This means device passcode is an accepted fallback: on an unlocked device without a strong biometric, a passcode is sufficient to confirm a swap.
-This is intentional for demo but a hardened build should flip `biometricOnly: true`.
+This is intentional for the preview flow but a hardened build should flip `biometricOnly: true`.
 - The Flutter `local_auth` plugin platform channel is not currently exercised in automated tests; a device-attached run is required to prove the prompt